 Whew!
 Say that title 5 times fast!
 I’ll bet you can’t!

 Ever since I was a child, mom would talk about the krumkake that her mom used to make them make, along with lefse, riskrem (rice pudding), spritz cookies and boller.
 Out of all of those tasty treats, my mom only made boller (she’d make rice pudding once in a while for herself, as none of us wanted any of it back then).
 I always wished she’d make krumkake, but she didn’t have the iron for it.
-Krumkake was something I only got to eat at my aunt Judy’s house, but thanks to Amazon I can make my own. 🙂
+Krumkake was something I only got to eat at my aunt Judy’s house.
+Thanks to Amazon I can now make my own. 🙂

 The smell of boller (or as we called them, “Norwegian buns” or “mom’s buns” *snicker, snicker* was one of my all time favorite scents.
 The scent of cardamom and sweet dough would fill the house and it felt so warm and inviting.
-Krumkake is not always made with cardamom, but I added it to my Christmas Krumkake recipe to give it that special nostalgic flavor I love so much.
+Most krumkake recipes do not call for cardamom, but I added it to my Christmas Krumkake recipe to give it that special nostalgic flavor I love so much.

 FYI – I am not a pro – and to be completely honest with you, this was my first time making krumkake.
 Better luck next time, right?
 Although, they did taste awesome.